minwook-shin/flask-variable-manager/README.md

 (or `vm/vars` for the multiple count of the variable)

+### Remove a user-defined variable

+This route allows you to remove a user-defined variable.

+It accepts a DELETE request at the `/vm/var` endpoint.

+(or `vm/vars` for the multiple count of the variable)

 ## License

 This project is licensed under the terms of the MIT license.